jschrier/SeparationLLM/README.md

 - Trained on a single random 80/20% train/test split

-- We take the highest probability outcome (T=0) as the output, but also retrieve log-probs of all the possibilities (a nice trick we've used before!)
-So we can read out the presumed probabilities for each class.
+- We take the highest probability outcome (`T=0`) as the output, but also retrieve log-probs of all the possibilities (a nice trick we've used before!) so we can read out the presumed probabilities for each class.

 # Preliminary results